PRAVEEN-PR-2004/Academic_planner_project/README.md

-🌐 AgroConnect
+# 🌟 Academic Planner

-AgroConnect is an e-commerce platform designed to help users post and sell their products, while others can browse, filter, and purchase items.
-It provides a robust system with features like carts, wishlists, and profile management.
+**Academic Planner** is a comprehensive platform designed to help students manage their academic tasks, schedules, and important deadlines effectively.
+It provides a smooth experience with features like task creation, management, planning, and user authentication.

+---

 ## 🚀 Features

-1. **🛒 Huge Collections of Products**
-   Explore a variety of products posted by different users.
+1. **🗓️ Task Management**
+   Create, update, and organize your academic tasks and deadlines easily.

+2. **📋 Daily and Weekly Planners**
+   Visualize your tasks on daily and weekly views for better planning.

+3. **✅ Mark Task Completion**
+   Stay on top of your progress by marking tasks as completed.

-2. **🔍 Search and Filters**
+4. **🔍 Search and Filter Tasks**
-   Quickly find products using search and filtering options based on category, price, and more.

-3. **🛍️ Cart**
-   Easily add products to your cart and proceed to checkout.

-4. **💖 Wishlist**
-   Save products to your wishlist for future reference or purchase.
+   Easily search and filter tasks by date, subject, or status.

+5. **🛡️ User Authentication**
+   Secure login and registration system.

-5. **🖥️ Interactive UI**
+6. **💬 Interactive UI**
-   Enjoy a smooth and responsive user interface designed for ease of navigation.

-6. **👤 Profile Maintenance**
-   Manage your personal profile, view order history, and update details with ease.
-7. **🔒 Google OAuth Login**
-   Securely log in to your account using Google OAuth, providing a seamless authentication experience.
+   A clean, responsive, and intuitive user interface built with React and TailwindCSS.

+7. **🌐 Python Microservice**
+   Backend services like analytics or notifications are handled separately using a Python server.

+---

 ## 🛠️ Getting Started